- You have a truly excellent academic record and previous research experience.

 Previously affiliated applicants

 Candidates who have previously been affiliated with a DIGS-BB research group for more than 3 months are considered as internal candidates.
-In general, they are eligible for admission, and may enter a research group for PhD thesis work if the previous affiliation with this group did not exceed 12 months upon start of the PhD thesis work.
+In general, they are eligible for admission.
 Like all successful applicants, internal candidates must fulfil the above-mentioned requirements and demonstrate high potential and outstanding performance in order to be invited for interviews.
 To avoid any favouritism or bias, group leaders well acquainted with an internal candidate will not be involved in judging the candidate’s qualification for admission.